SAP HANA on Bare Metal Solution deployment guide

 • bare_metal: set to true.

-• Add the cloud_properties section and specify the following properties:
+• Add the cloud_properties section and specify the following parameters:

-• instance_id: specify the instance ID of the Bare Metal Solution server.
+• instance_name: specify the name of your Bare Metal Solution server

-• region: specify the region of the Bare Metal Solution server.
+• region: specify the region of your Bare Metal Solution server

 5. Save the configuration file.